 Chocolate is, for most of us, a guilty pleasure.
 We know we probably shouldn’t but, hey, it’s been a long day.
 Yet for thousands of children in the cocoa fields of West Africa, chocolate is a source not of pleasure but of hard, sometimes hazardous, work.
-The link between child labour and chocolate is, lamentably, a long-standing one.
+The link between child labour and chocolate production is, lamentably, a long-standing one.
 Reports of under-age minors being made to work in Côte d’Ivoire, Ghana and other cocoa-producing countries date back two decades or more.
 According to the 2018 Cocoa Barometer, a report by 15 European non-profit organisations, as many as 2.1 million child labourers are working in West Africa alone.

-Poverty: the chief cause of child labour
+Poverty: the chief cause of child slave labour

 The answer to the first question is simple: poverty.
 Already poor, smallholder farmers have been hit by a slump in global prices over the last few years.
 On average, cocoa-growing households earn $0.78 a day, less than one third of what the Fairtrade International defines as a living income of $2.51.